 The Dhanurasana or the Bow Pose gives your back, chest, neck, and stomach a good stretch.
 It also opens up your chest and neck.
 Hence, it will improve breathing when you are down with a cold.
 This asana is a great relaxant, especially if you find yourself unable to sleep owing to the cold.
 This is an invigorating asana and needs complete and full breaths.
 In case there is shortness of breath, do not attempt to stay in this posture for longer durations.

 To know more about this asana, click here: Dhanurasana

-This pose is very helpful for those suffering from sinusitis.
+This pose is very helpful for those with sinusitis and restoring the adrenals.
 It improves the blood circulation in the body and also sets up a clear pathway for detox.
-This eliminates the pathogens and increases immunity, therefore helping you get rid of your cold.
+This posture resets your parasympathetic system, allowing it to heal the body more efficiently, therefore helping you get rid of your cold.